wvirany/blog/content/drafts/vq-vae/index.md

 ### Implementation

-## Learning the Representations of Proteins
+## Learning Representations of Molecules

 ## References and Further Reading